 For Java, the maximum significant name length does not have a limit.
 Very long names can be problematic from the standpoint of readability and maintainability even if Java does not impose a limit.

 This issue is related to 6.20 Identifier name reuse [YOW], as they are both mechanisms by which the programmer may inadvertently use an object other than the one intended.
+This could lead to user confusion regarding variables and incorrect programming results.

 6.17.2 Guidance to language users